jwarz/data-scientists-tools/05_statistics/01_R/fundamentals_of_bayesian_data_analysis/readme.md

 **Steps**

-1. To the right, you again have the model you developed in the last chapter.
-Here `posterior_video` is the posterior proportion of clicks for the video ad data.
+We are using the model we have developed in the last section.

-    -   Add a row where you calculate `posterior_text` in the same way as `posterior_video` *but* using the text ad data instead.
+1. Calculate `posterior_video` (the posterior proportion of clicks for the video ad data) and `posterior_text` in the same way (using the text ad data instead).
-    -   Plot `posterior_text` as a histogram just as `posterior_video`
+2. Plot `posterior_text` as a histogram just as `posterior_video` is plotted.
-        is plotted.

 ``` r
 # Define parameters